Profile Extrusion Terms

-Die Plate – In molds, the main support for the punch or mold cavity.
+Die Plate – The main support for the punch or mold cavity.

-Draw down - Reduction of thickness of plastics emerging from the die by control of haul off speed
+Draw down - Reduction in thickness of plastics emerging from the die by controlling the haul off speed

 Dry Blend – A free flowing blend of compound or resin and other ingredients as prepared for an additional manufacturing operation specifically for extrusion or molding.